PostHog/posthog.com/contents/docs/integrate/cdp.md

 ## Which PostHog CDP setup should I use?

 PostHog has many of the imports and exports of common (CDPs) built-in.
-This means there's a variety of options for how you could integrate PostHog with a 3rd party CDP:
+This means there's two options for how you could integrate PostHog with a 3rd party CDP:

-1. Use PostHog as a CDP (recommend if you don't have a 3rd party CDP set up)
+1. Use PostHog as a CDP (recommended if you don't have a 3rd party CDP set up and we have the exports you need)
-2. Use PostHog as the main CDP, and a 3rd party CDP for extra destinations
+2. Use a 3rd party CDP and integrate PostHog
-3. Use PostHog in front of a 3rd party CDP
-4. Use a 3rd party CDP, with PostHog as a destination

 Which method you choose will depend on what your goals are, what you have already set up, and how much time and money you are willing to invest.